sbmlteam/sbmlteam.github.io/site/content/software/converters/_index.md

 {{< insert-chunk name="xpp" >}}

-{{< cite type="software" title="sbmlutils: python utilities for SBML" authors="Matthias König." source="GitHub" link="https://github.com/matthiaskoenig/sbmlutils" summary="[sbmlutils](https://github.com/matthiaskoenig/sbmlutils) is a collection of python utilities for working with SBML models.
+{{< reference type="software" title="sbmlutils: python utilities for SBML" authors="Matthias König." pub="GitHub" link="https://github.com/matthiaskoenig/sbmlutils" summary="[sbmlutils](https://github.com/matthiaskoenig/sbmlutils) is a collection of python utilities for working with SBML models.
 It offers a variety of model helper functions for model creation, manipulation, and annotation, as well as interpolation functions to add experimental data to models, and file converters." >}}

 ## From SBML